 Keep it short.
 Like the query letter sample, yours should be no longer than one page.

 Stick to the point.
-You have three main areas of focus in your query letter: getting the reader’s attention, summarizing your work, and telling your reader a little about you.
+You have three main areas of focus in your query letter: getting the reader’s attention, summarizing your work, and telling your reader a little about yourself (if relevant).
 Don’t get off on tangents or start talking about unrelated topics.

 Give enough information.
 You’ll want to make sure you include some basic information about your book: the title, the word count (actual or estimated), the genre, and the intended audience.